MarinaSci/IJP_genome_skimming/Scripts/code_ITS2_normalisation_and_plots_IJPgithub2.md

 ## ITS2 analysis
-#formatting of raw files and pulling ITS2 database
+# Formatting of raw files and pulling ITS2 database
 ```{r, eval=FALSE}
 # Genome skimming: code for normalisation of read data